 Watching film of the two explosive forwards, it’s clear they utilized gifted ball-handling skills to rock the opposition.
 The shot releases are completely different but Anthony and King have displayed a knack for filling the scoring column regardless of double teams or the defensive scheme geared to stop them on a nightly basis.

-Anthony is off to a blistering start to the 2012-13 season, averaging 26.5 points per game in just 35.9 minutes of court time.
-This past summer in the London Olympis, Anthony showed the world his offensive capabilities in a jaw-dropping performance where he scored an unimaginable 37 points in 14 minutes.
+Anthony torched the league in 2012-13 en route to his first scoring title.
+He knocked Kevin Durant off his perch by averaging 28.7 points per game and became only the second Knick to top the NBA in scoring, next to of course, King.
+This past summer in the London Olympics, Anthony showed the world his offensive capabilities in a jaw-dropping performance where he scored an unimaginable 37 points in 14 minutes.

 King enjoyed great moments in a Knicks uniform as well.
 The small forward dropped over 40 points in four games during the 1984 playoff series against the Detroit Pistons.
 A year later, King was nearly unstoppable, averaging a league-best 32.9 points per game to go along with a franchise record 60 points on Christmas Day and 55 against the Nets on February 16.

 Aside from the sheer offensive talents from the two players, their personalities and approach to the game bare a strong resemblance.
 Anthony smiled while sharing memories of his idol, “He was a silent assassin, didn't really say too much but got the job done.”